 A condominium or property owners association typically maintains the common areas and common elements of a development or building, such as its roof and exterior.
 In support of that duty, the association must maintain appropriate and adequate insurance.
 Generally, the association is responsible for damage to the expensive common structures and areas, whereas the individual unit owner is only responsible for damage on the inside of his or her unit.

 Condominium association insurance should generally cover areas such as:

 POAs and HOAs are often governed by unit owners volunteering for their roles as managers.
 Few have the time to deal with the extensive efforts needed to satisfy an insurance company that just won’t cooperate.
-With years of experience in working with the boards and officers of various associations, a homeowner’s association insurance claim attorney at Raizner Slania has the experience and skill to help.
+With years of experience in working with the boards and officers of various associations, Raizner Slania’s team of trial attorneys has the experience and skill to help.

 Our Houston attorneys have represented many condominium and homeowners associations in their disputes with an insurance carrier that wrongfully denied or delayed their claim.
 We can help you recover your rightful compensation in damage claims and settle your insurance dispute.
 Contact us to today to schedule a free case consultation.